Housing in the Region

 WHY THE REGION SHOULD FOCUS ON AFFORDABLE HOUSING

 The region struggles to supply enough good, affordable, and accessible housing that is connected to jobs and services.
-People in our region need more housing choices that meet their needs and preferences and are suited for an aging population, increasing diversity, and changing living patterns.
+People in our region need more housing choices that meet their needs and preferences and are suited for an aging population, increasing variety, and changing living patterns.
 This includes more high-quality rental housing, housing located near public transit, accessible housing for older residents and people with disabilities, and housing near job centers.
 Without housing that is affordable to local workers and families, communities within the region may continue to lose the workforce and services that help them thrive, including teachers, nurses, firefighters, retail clerks, and waiters, and the many services they help bring to life.
 Click on the term above, Housing Choice, to learn more.

 Housing Cost Burden